jrudoler/jrudoler.github.io/_posts/2022-01-06-big-data-bowl.markdown

 The basic idea is as follows:
 ### Model
 We begin by regressing the tracking data of kick returns, as summarized by 100 features, onto the value of a kick return.
 Note that the _value_ of a yard line is the expected points of the next score if you start at that yard line, and so the value of a kick return is simply the value of the end yard line of the kick return.
-This regression yields a function $\hat{f}$ which, given the tracking data of a kick return frame, returns the expected value of that kick return frame.
+This regression yields a function $$\hat{f}$$ which, given the tracking data of a kick return frame, returns the expected value of that kick return frame.

 ### Predict
-Given $\hat{f}$ and the tracking data of all players on the field during a given kick return frame, we compute the kick returner's optimal next location by maximizing $\hat{f}$ over a set of candidate next locations for the kick returner.
+Given $$\hat{f}$$ and the tracking data of all players on the field during a given kick return frame, we compute the kick returner's optimal next location by maximizing $$\hat{f}$$ over a set of candidate next locations for the kick returner.
 With this, we can compute the optimal kick return location at any frame, and we can compute a complete optimal kick return path by repeating the procedure over sequential frames.

 ### Evaluate players
 We conclude our study by comparing actual kick return movements to our computed optimal movements, and by devising a metric to judge a kick returner's decision making.